playgrdstar/AHAMP/README.md

 ## Citation

-If you use this repository, e.g., the code and the datasets, in your research, please cite the following paper:
+If you use this repository in your research, please cite the following paper:
 ```
 @inproceedings{hamp_iui2021,
     title={Learning User Interface Semantics from Heterogeneous Networks with Multimodal and Positional Attributes},